5 Random Pages

 • October 8, 1945, flown to Nuremberg on for trial

 The tale is, in all probability, genuine, but not in respect of Hess's actual movements.
 Consider the isolated location, its reputation, distance, and direction in relation to Hess's actual movements, and the story gains credibility as deliberate mis-information.
-This would have been leaked to known agents (or through German agents that had been turned), diverting enemy attention from the actual transport route, to a very plausible, but false, and time-consuming alternative.
+This could have been leaked to known agents (or through German agents that had been turned), diverting enemy attention from Hess's actual location, to a very plausible, but false, and time-consuming alternative.

 SOE (Special Operations Executive) formed out of parts of SIS 1940, remnants merged with SIS 1946